Cogmasters/concord/README.md

 3. run `./echo-bot.exe` in the same folder of `bot.config`

 ## Test echo-bot
-type any message in any channel of the server that the bot is invited.
+Type any message in any channel of the server that the bot is invited.

 ## Usage example